metisvela/sailtrack/README.md

 Each module communicates with the others by using the MQTT Messaging Protocol, and in particular, the following MQTT Topic Scheme:

-* `sensor` topic: it contains the raw readings coming from the sensors placed in the modules, each sensor is identified by its name.
+* `sensor` topic: It contains the raw readings coming from the sensors placed in the modules, each sensor is identified by its name.
 Example sub-topics: `sensor/gps0`, `sensor/imu0`, `sensor/strain0`, `sensor/strain1`,....
-* `status` topic: it contains the status messages (containing battery voltage, cpu temperature, load indexes,...) coming from the modules, each one identified by its name.
+* `status` topic: It contains the status messages (containing battery voltage, cpu temperature, load indexes,...) coming from the modules, each one identified by its name.
 Example sub-topics: `status/core`, `status/imu`, `status/radio`,....
-* `boat` topic: it contains the filtered and processed metrics regarding the boat (SOG, COG, Heading, Pitch, Roll,...).
+* `boat` topic: It contains the filtered and processed metrics regarding the boat (SOG, COG, Heading, Pitch, Roll,...).
-* `wind` topic: it contains the filtered and processed metrics regarding the wind (TWA, TWD, TWS, AWD, AWS,...).
+* `wind` topic: It contains the filtered and processed metrics regarding the wind (TWA, TWD, TWS, AWD, AWS,...).

 Every published message is formatted using [JSON](https://www.json.org/json-en.html).
 Example message published under the `sensor/gps0` topic:
 ```json